thoughtbot/hotwire-example-template/README.md

 document in its response.
 When the frame receives a response, it scans the new document for a `<turbo-frame>` element that declares an [`[id]`][id] attribute matching its own `[id]`.
-When a matching frame is found, the element replaces extracts the matching frame's contents, and uses the extracted fragment to replace its own contents.
+When a matching frame is found, the element replaces the matching frame's contents, and uses the extracted fragment to replace its own contents.
 The rest of the response is discarded.

 Throughout the frame's navigation, the browser retains any client-side context